Fabtech logo

 1. Researching and defining asset needs: In the initial phase of an asset’s lifecycle, stakeholders review maintenance operations reports to determine the need for a new asset.
 This decision usually involves evaluating factors like projected value, upfront costs and associated risks.
 Consideration is also given to how the asset will be operated and what types of maintenance strategies will be implemented to achieve maximum output at the lowest cost.

 2. Procuring, developing and installing an asset: This stage encompasses the purchase, transportation and installation of a physical asset within the facility.
-Beyond procurement, it is essential to ensure the asset integrates smoothly with your organization’s asset management systems and is compatible with your existing tech ecosystem.
+Beyond procurement, it is essential to ensure the asset integrates smoothly with your organization’s asset management systems and is configurable with your existing tech ecosystem.
 The new asset should enhance and improve operations — not interfere with them.

 What Is EAM Software Used For?